whiskeysierra/gesture-remote/README.md

+# Gesture Remote
-# Gesture Control - VLC Gesture Remote Control for Android
+## VLC Gesture Remote Control for Android

 ## Introduction
 This project is part of an assignment for *Interactive Multimedia Systems* at the [*Beuth University of Applied Sciences Berlin*](http://www.beuth-hochschule.de/).